UPP — Universal Private PoolConcepts

 Separate view/spendViewing key decrypts notes.
 Spending key spends them.
 Share viewing key for auditing without risking funds.

-ECDH on BabyJubJub is not post-quantum secure.
-For the STARK vault, keys are derived via Keccak hash instead of ECDH.
+For the STARK vault, keys use Keccak-256 over the M31 field instead of Poseidon, providing full post-quantum security.
 See STARK Vault for details.

 On this page